Bundy standoff: 2016 Burns, Oregon standoff

 In January 2016, armed men led by Ryan and Ammon Bundy seized control of the headquarters of the Malheur National Wildlife Refuge near Burns, Oregon.
 The occupation ended 40 days later on February 11, when the final occupier willingly went into custody.
 On February 10, 2016, Cliven Bundy posted to his Facebook page that he was on his way to the refuge, in part saying "Wake up patriots!
 Wake up militia!
 It's time!!!!"
 He was arrested a few hours later at Portland International Airport.

-On December 1, 2019, an investigation commissioned by the Washington House of Representatives reported Washington state legislator, white supremacist Matt Shea had planned and participated in domestic terrorism on at least three occasions.
-This included his participation, organizing, planning, and promotion of the 2014 standoff in Nevada, the 2015 armed conflict in Priest River, Idaho, and the 2016 armed seizure of the Malheur National Wildlife Refuge by a group led by the Bundys.
-Shea led a delegation of right-wing legislators from Oregon, Washington and Idaho that met with law enforcement on January 9, 2016, in Burns, Oregon where they were appraised of confidential intended law enforcement strategies for dealing with the refuge occupiers.
-Shea then disclosed those details to the Bundys, according to the report.
+On December 1, 2019, an investigation commissioned by the Washington House of Representatives reported Washington state legislator, far-right activist Matt Shea had planned and participated in domestic terrorism, for his involvement with both the 2014 standoff in Nevada and the 2016 Malheur seizure.
+According to the report, Shea had led a delegation of right-wing legislators from Oregon, Washington and Idaho that met with law enforcement on January 9, 2016, in Burns, Oregon, where they were appraised of confidential intended law enforcement strategies for dealing with the refuge occupiers.
+Shea had then disclosed those details to the Bundys.